devlocker/breakfast/getting_started/index.md

 bin/rails breakfast:assets:build
 ~~~

-If you have installed Brunch globally with `npm install -g brunch` then you
+If you have installed Brunch globally with `yarn global add brunch` then you
 can also run:

 ~~~